 If a potential issue crops up, smartly designed mobile apps give you alerts of what's going on.
 Should someone apply for an auto loan in your name, for instance, you don't just get to hear about it a few days later when your credit report updates: instead, the app sends you an immediate notification asking if this application was yours.
 Say no and Norton LifeLock's support team leaps into action to investigate.

-If a thief manages to bypass your defenses anyway, Norton LifeLock's ID recovery specialists will help you get your life back.
+If a thief manages to bypass your defences anyway, Norton LifeLock's ID recovery specialists will help you get your life back.
 Unlike some services, that doesn't mean they'll advise you on who to call – they'll do the heavy lifting for you, making those calls, filling in forms and more.

 Unsurprisingly, all this power doesn't come cheap.
 Norton LifeLock's high-end Ultimate Plus account costs $34.99 a month.
 That said, it is a very comprehensive service, and there is currently an offer in your first year of subscription, meaning that during this time you will only pay $23.99 monthly.